dieperdev/universal-tracker-docker/README.md

 6. When you are ready to shutdown universal-tracker, run `docker compose down`

 ## Extras
-If you want to configure universal-tracker further, follow the instructions after the [claims section](https://wiki.archiveteam.org/index.php/Dev/Tracker#Claims) on the official tracker documentation.
+If you want to configure universal-tracker further (clearing out old claims, log flushing, and reducing Passenger memory usage), follow the instructions after the [claims section](https://wiki.archiveteam.org/index.php/Dev/Tracker#Claims) on the official tracker documentation.